 Little organizational capacity and no dedicated budgets to support inland fisheries development currently exist.
 The lack of public sector human capacity, skills and budgets to develop and manage inland fisheries is a primary constraint to the establishment of appropriate institutional and organisational structures to promote a developmental approach to inland fisheries based on co-management.
 Therefore the policy will provide the basis for the establishment of dedicated resources and capacity for this sector

-A 4.6 Fishing Permits
+A 4.6 Fishing Permits and licences

-Inland fishing activities are currently regulated by the Provincial Environmental Departments in terms of their environmental acts and ordinances.
-The provincially legislated system of inland fishing permits has fallen into disuse in most provinces, however, resource users are nonetheless subject to provincially determined harvest and gear restrictions.
-There is currently a lack of consistency with the issuing of permits across the provinces, hence the need for a policy to harmonise the permitting system.
+Inland fishing activities are currently regulated by the Provincial Environmental Departments in terms of their environmental acts, ordinances and regulations.
+The provincially legislated system of inland fishing permits or angling licences has fallen into disuse in most provinces, however, resource users are nonetheless subject to provincially determined harvest and gear restrictions.
+There is currently a lack of consistency with the issuing of fishing permits and angling permits across the provinces, hence the need for a policy to harmonise the permitting system.

 Revised inland fishery permit arrangements will be required to achieve the ecological, social and economic objectives of this policy.